 - … understand that climate change, biodiversity loss, deforestation and other factors affect where, when and how intensively infectious diseases emerge.

-- … know where our food comes from and choose the most sustainable companies and brands.
+- … know where our food comes from and choose the most sustainable companies and brands, that go towards circular economy.

 - … to be aware of how much we are moving and in what way, to reduce emissions.